-The importance of Resilience and personal Wellbeing for Educators
+Resilience and personal wellbeing is a must for all Educators

 If somebody walked up to you today and asked you what the most stressful job in the country was, what would you say?
 Police officer, Doctor, Executive or business owner?
 No, no, no and no. Studies have shown that Teachers report the highest level of occupational stress in Australia, with 41% of teachers reporting high levels of occupational stress.
 In fact, teachers make more mental stress claims than any other Australian industry.
 Teachers are responsible for providing stimulating learning environments for children in order to facilitate optimal academic outcomes and to provide a positive emotional climate to support student social-emotional functioning.
 But how can they possibly do this if their own wellbeing and resilience is being pushed and eroded each day?
 Although efforts to improve school wellbeing have emphasised the importance of student social-emotional functioning, many programs overlook the wellbeing and social-emotional functioning of the Educators themselves.